-With more and more people using mobile devices, keep huge photos tucked away because no-one likes downloading a 1MB web page on an iPhone.
+With more and more people using mobile devices, make sure your website reformats itself for mobiles & tablets.
 Especially true if you are offering a local service like a restaurant or a garage.
 People on the move want quick access to your essential information.

 6) Not asking for the order

 Do you actually tell people to make the enquiry or place the order?
 Make it obvious, underline links and make buttons big and bold.
 Google ‘call to action’.
 If you have long pages, you might need to have multiple ‘add to basket’ or ‘make an enquiry’ buttons or links.

 Using a PO Box or no address at all can kill confidence in your website and ultimately in you.
 What are you hiding?
 If you are taking money or credit card details, this is essential.
 If you really don’t want to have your home address published on your website, then look out for a bona fide business address that can hold mail for you.

 8 ) Old website content, not updated

 Site last changed in 2005?
 Are you even still in business?
 Adding a news section to your web site always seems like a good idea at the time, but is often forgotten once the gloss of a new website has faded.
 If you have no news, take the news off and remove all the dates.